ulule/python-mangopay/docs/usage.rst

 BankWirePayIn
 -------------

-And pay by bank wire:
+And pay by bank wire

 .. code-block:: python